bickelmps/DIC_FFT_ETHZ/README.md

           Inputs ----------------------------------------------------------------------------------
                - geotiff = indicate here, if you would like to forward geotiff information (=1) or not (=0)
-               - epsg = in case you would like to forward geotiff information, enter the desired EPSG code here - you can get this number here: https://spatialreference.org/ref/epsg/
+               - epsg = in case you would like to forward geotiff information, enter the desired EPSG code here --> you can get this number here: https://spatialreference.org/ref/epsg/
-               - PCS =
+               - PCS = in case you would like to forward geotiff information, enter the desired Projected CS Parameter Keys here - this info might be stored in your image!
                - master =
                - orig_m =
                - slave =